kestra-io/docs/content/docs/10.configuration-guide/url.md

 ---
-title: URL Configuration
+title: URL
 icon: /docs/icons/admin.svg
 ---

-This page describes how you can configure the URL of your Kestra webserver.
+How to configure the URL of your Kestra webserver.

 ## URL Configuration
 Some notification services require a URL configuration defined in order to add links from the alert message.
 Use a full URI here with a trailing `/` (without ui or api).